tashiad/capstone-langchain-chatbot/README.md

 1. Fork this repository.
 2. Create a Codespace for your project.
 3. GitHub Codespaces will automatically create a fully-configured development environment for your project in the cloud.
 If you need to install the requirements manually run: `pip install -r requirements.txt`.
-4. To run the app, use the following command: `gunicorn app:app`
+4. To run the app, use the following command: `python app.py`
 5. To run the tests simply use the following command: `pytest tests/*.py`

 > **Note:** While it is not mandatory to pass all the unit tests to complete this assignment, it is highly recommended that you use the tests as a guide to deliver a functional application and meet the requirements of the rubric.
 Feel free to add or update the tests as you work through your project to ensure proper functionality.